cloftus96/Synthetic-Data-Generation/README.md

     %HOMEDIRECTORY%\Users\\%MainUser%\Documents\SyntheticDataGen

-  Ensure before running the project that this directory is either empty or non-existant.
+  Ensure before running the script that this directory is either empty or non-existent. **IMPORTANT: The user should move all data** **out of this folder when done to avoid having data overwritten by a** **future execution.**

 ### Error Codes
 - Error Code 0: Script ran as intended